planning by citypaul

 - All plan changes require discussion and approval

-- Delete them; knowledge is now in permanent locations
+- Delete them; knowledge lives in CLAUDE.md, ADRs, and git history

 ## Quick Reference